D-E-F-E-A-T-2/3ph_dsc/README.md

 WorkDone:

-Endpoint for searching media (stuck with how to get playback count incremented when ShowMedia(playback) api is called) -- It includes adding media (generic CreateAPIView)
+Endpoint for searching media (stuck with how to get playback count incremented when ShowMedia(playback) api is called)
+* It includes adding media (generic CreateAPIView)
--- Viewing Media (api that will support playback increment) -- One click play for user
+* Viewing Media (api that will support playback increment)
+* One click play for user
--- Download media
+* Download media

 ChallengesAhead:

-Keeping proper authentication and making a suffice database are major challenges here.
+* Keeping proper authentication and making a suffice database are major challenges here.
-Will update it after refactoring the workflow, old ways won't make it.
+* Will update it after refactoring the workflow, old ways won't make it.
-Sorry but I won't be able to discuss on call in night for 2 days.
+* Sorry but I won't be able to discuss on call in night for 2 days.

 #### Reviewd by Angad: Deadline set to 6-1-2020
 #### Reviewd by Abhishek: Better Model needed

-#### Conclusion: Prototype shown had sick code, reviewers under lema.
-Coder under Depression.
+#### Conclusion: *Prototype shown had sick code, reviewers under lema.
+Coder under Depression.*

 #### Thoughts: Complete Refactor of project workflow, build from scratch after discussing with Angad and Abhishek.